Well, this is exciting!

 Please be aware that Chinese applicants using email servers 126.com, sina.cn and qq.com may have difficulty receiving messages from the University of East Anglia.
-If you use one of these email providers and believe you should have received a decision please contact: email@example.com
+If you use one of these email providers and believe you should have received a decision please contact: firstname.lastname@example.org (for Postgraduate Taught courses) or email@example.com (for Postgraduate Research Degrees).

 If this situation arises, we completely understand that you may want to know why your application wasn’t successful at UEA.
 You can apply to receive feedback by writing to us within three months of the date you received notification that your application was unsuccessful.
 Our Admissions Office will then provide personal feedback, in writing, normally within 15 working days of receiving your request, unless they notify you otherwise.

-For more detail on this process, explore our Feedback Policy
+For more detail on this process, explore our Feedback Policy.

 Appealing decisions is well within your power, so long as your application has not been rejected on academic grounds.
 You can request a formal review in writing of the final decision made on an application.
-To do this, you need to email the Admissions Office (firstname.lastname@example.org) and detail the reason(s) why you are making an appeal.
+To do this, you need to email the relevant Admissions Office and detail the reason(s) why you are making an appeal.

 The Admissions Office will then conduct a thorough review.
 They will ensure that all information within your application is taken into account: ensuring zero misinterpretations and 100% correct procedures.
 This takes 10 working days, after which you’ll hear whether the appeal has been upheld, or rejected.

-For more information, please see our appeal and complaints policy
+For more information, please see our appeal and complaints policy.

 You can cancel your application at any time by logging into your admissions account and withdrawing your application.